-Summary Housing/mental health nexus Homelessness Housing and mental health programs of engagement in education, training, employment and community life → outreach services linking clients to support, including; le health; financial; Centrelink; and hous and education - → establishment of a private rental brokera program for young people who are leave out-of-home-care up until the age of 25 ye old. ing
+Summary Housing/mental health nexus Homelessness Housing and mental health programs of engagement in education, training, employment and community life outreach services linking clients to support, including; legal; health; financial; Centrelink; and housing and education establishment of a private rental brokerage program for young people who are leaving out-of-home-care up until the age of 25 years old.

-Summary Housing/mental health nexus Homelessness Housing and mental health programs Queensland The Queensland Housing Strategy 2017-2027 (Queensland Governme nt 2017a) and Queensland Housing Strategy 2017-2020 Action Plan
+Queensland

-(Queensland Government 2017b) are an integrated housing and homelessness strategy.
+The Queensland Housing Strategy 2017-2027 (Queensland Government 2017a) and Queensland Housing Strategy 2017-2020 Action Plan (Queensland Government 2017b) are an integrated housing and homelessness strategy.